jlperona-teaching/ecs154a-winter20/lab3/lab3.rst

 ----------------

 I'm still debating on a good extra credit problem.
-The original one I thought of became the extra credit problem for lab 4, so you'll have that to look forward to.
+The original one I thought of involving beer became the extra credit problem for lab 4, so you'll have that to look forward to.

 If I do end up making one, I'll make an announcement on Campuswire when it's active.